Gossty/peak-finding-tool/README.md

 #### **With input directory**:

 Filtering steps are applied to identify potential peaks:
+   - Maximum Count Filtering: The code selects the position with the maximum tag count within each window of width WINDOW_LENGTH * 2, so as to not double count potential peaks.
    - Fold Change Filtering: The code filters based on the fold change, where a fold value of `FOLD_VALUE` or greater indicates a binding site.
-   - Maximum Count Filtering: The code selects the position with the maximum tag count within each window of width WINDOW_LENGTH * 2, so as to not double count potential peaks.
+   - Local Density Filtering: The code filters based on the fold change, of the current density to the local density of window with width `LOCAL_WINDOW`; filtering occurs based on the fold value specified with `FOLD_VALUE`.
    - Poisson Filtering: The code applies a Poisson filter using the expected value and a threshold to further specify the peak selection.
 It calculates the probability of seeing the observed number of tags at a given window using expected tags per window obtained in the local files and filters the peaks through the specified `THRESHOLD`.
 Expected value `exp = (WINDOW_LENGTH * #input_tags) / GENOME_LENGTH`.
 #
 5. The final filtered peaks are saved in a BED file format named `peaks.bed` in the specified output directory (or the current directory if not provided).
 Additionaly outputs `peaks.txt` file with statistical data.